redneckz/uni-jsx/README.md

 This nano-library negates the differences between them on `JSX` level.
 Making it possible to implement universal components that work without recompiling in both `React` and `Vue3`.

-Also the following React-like hooks are available for `Vue3`:
+Also the following React-like core hooks are available for `Vue3`:

 - `useState`
 - `useEffect`